omatei01/userspaceio/README.md

 Edit [install.sh](https://github.com/sgjava/userspaceio/blob/master/libgpiod/install.sh)
 * `usegitrepo` to use libgpiod-1.0.1.tar.gz or git master (defaut).
-* `defkerver` to use specify pre-installed kernal headers.
+* `defkerver` to specify pre-installed kernal headers.
 You need to do this if header files are not located by /etc/armbian-release or uname -r methods.
 Use something like `apt-cache search linux-headers-* | grep -i "4.16"` (change version number) to find header version to match your kernel.